Skip to main content

 What are Signaling Logs?

 You can think of Signaling Logs as a level deeper than Network Logs.
-While the latter offers a simplified overview of all events related to network authentications and registrations, Signaling Logs provide more information and detail.
+While the latter offers a simplified overview of network authentication and registration events, Signaling Logs provide more information and detail.

 What kind of information can I see?